Column: My Final Garden Column

 Six hundred twenty-one, give or take.
 That is my best guess of how many garden columns I’ve written over the years.

 I’ve had a nearly 40-year connection with The Spokesman-Review.
-I worked full-time for 20 years, starting out in classified advertising before joining the staff in the reference library and eventually landing in the newsroom.
+I worked full-time for 20 years, starting out in classified advertising.
+Then I joined the staff in the reference library before eventually landing in the newsroom.
 In 1996, I was part of the team that developed the newspaper’s first website, Virtually Northwest.
 That was back when the Internet was a nebulous concept that none of us completely understood.

-In 2002, local garden guru Phyllis Stephens – who had written the garden columns for a number of years – decided her schedule was getting too busy to continue writing them.
-The Features editor, Susan English, came to me and said, “I really enjoy your writing style and would like you to start writing the columns.”
+In 2002, local garden guru Phyllis Stephens decided her schedule was getting too busy to continue writing the garden columns.
+The Features editor, Susan English, came to me and said, “I really enjoy your writing style.
+Would you like to start writing the columns?”

-My first reaction was “I have a writing style?” which was quickly followed by confusion over how she had even seen anything I’d written.
-It turns out The Inland Empire Gardeners – Spokane’s largest garden club – had been sending her their newsletters, which contained the short columns I was writing.
+My first reaction was “I have a writing style?”
+That was quickly followed by confusion over how she had even seen anything I’d written.
+It turns out The Inland Empire Gardeners – Spokane’s largest garden club – had been sending her their newsletters.
+And those contained the short columns I was writing.

 I jumped at the chance.
-I also went through Spokane County Master Gardener training, which taught me the importance of using science-based research in my writing, among other valuable skills.
+I also went through Spokane County Master Gardener training at the same time.
+That taught me the importance of using science-based research in my writing, among other valuable skills.

 I recall that after my first year of writing the garden columns, I felt a sense of panic.
 “A new garden season is starting up and what in the world will I write about?”
 I was sure I’d already covered everything there was to know about gardening.
 It makes me laugh when I think back to that moment, especially considering how many columns I’ve written since then.

 I decided to take a break from the paper in order to fully heal, all the while missing those garden columns.
-Two years later, a chance encounter with editor Cheryl-Anne Millsap during a Spokane Symphony intermission changed the trajectory of my life.
+Two years later, a chance encounter with editor Cheryl-Anne Millsap during a Spokane Symphony intermission changed my life.

 “I want you to write for me,” she said.
 When I asked what she had in mind, her reply was “Anything about gardening!”
 I soon was writing both garden columns and plant profiles as a correspondent.

 Over the past 16 years, I’ve met so many talented gardeners and enjoyed sharing their stories.
-I’ve encouraged folks to grow a garden using organic methods and written about local events such as Garden Expo, fabulous plant sales and garden tours.
-I’ve written two books and co-authored a third.
+I’ve encouraged folks to grow a garden using organic methods.
+I have written about local events such as Garden Expo, fabulous plant sales and garden tours.
+Then there were the two books I’ve written and and a third that I co-authored.
 I’ve also produced over 500 videos to help gardeners be successful.

 As you probably have guessed, this is my final garden column – not just for the season but from here on out.
 This part of my life has been a joy and a blessing.
 I would like to thank my wonderful editors over the years for this fantastic opportunity.
 To my readers, I want to thank you for faithfully seeking out my columns each week.
 Gardeners are the nicest folks on the planet.